Have you ever thought of staying on your cruise ship when in port? Many cruisers wonder if they should do this, or even if it’s allowed.

-Why Stay Onboard a Cruise Ship During a Port of Call
+Reasons to Stay on a Cruise Ship in a Port of Call

 Traveling by cruise ship is amazing.
 You get to see many destinations and experience a taste of different ports of call.
 However cruising also about relaxing and recharging.